 Prevention: Cook all meats thoroughly, particularly chicken and pork.
 Avoid cross-contamination by ensuring that other foods, such as fruits or vegetables, do not come into contact with cutting boards or knives that have been used with raw meat or poultry.
+Avoid storing ready-to-eat foods such as fruit and vegetables in places where they could come in contact with uncooked meat and poultry or their drippings.
 Disinfect food preparation surfaces and utensils after each use.
 Wash hands after handling animals or pets (and their waste), or visiting a farm.
 Drink and eat only pasteurized milk and pasteurized milk cheeses.
 Wash hands thoroughly after using the bathroom, changing diapers, before preparing or eating food and after cleaning up after sick pets.